 If you’re asked directly about a past experience, it’s advisable never to lie, but do choose your words carefully.
 The best way to express previous difficulties is to emphasise the silver lining or be constructive.
 Something truthful yet diplomatic works best, like: “there were some cultural differences with my previous employer” or “the management style didn’t align personally”.

 Remember that this happens all the time and is a common reason for people to seek a new role, but it’s vital to avoid saying something you will regret.

 4. NEVER FORGET YOUR CONFIDENTIALITY OBLIGATIONS

-By keeping these four key guidelines in mind before your next interview, you are better prepared to make an impression on your interviewer and closer to your next exciting role in Defence Industry.
-For more information on how to set yourself up for interview success, check out our blog on How to Prepare for an Interview in Defence Industry or 101 Interview Questions You Should Know How to Answer.
+By keeping these four key guidelines in mind before your next interview, you are better prepared to make an impression on your interviewer and closer to your next exciting role in defence industry.